blankworker1/SOLARMINER_ONE/DATA.md

 ---

 ## Summary

+The Data Block requires only local network access during initial setup.
+After provisioning, it can be monitored and managed entirely via the Home Assistant Companion App, both locally and remotely, without physical access to the hardware.

+This headless design supports scalable, multi-site deployment while keeping user interaction minimal and consistent across installations.

 The Data Block is the analytical core of OpenSolar One.
 It unifies solar input, environmental context, and computational output into a coherent, long-term dataset suitable for scientific analysis, comparative studies, and public research.